 Facebook has recently done away with its star rating system in favor of allowing individuals to offer (or not offer) business recommendations on the platform, though it has some pretty specific guidelines about who can make those recommendations, and what the circumstances surrounding those recommendations should be.
 And though most third-party review platforms ask that reviews come only from actual customers, Avvo at least makes it clear when reviews are coming from actual clients and when they are peer endorsements by other attorneys.

 Though Google has yet to take any major steps by way of putting the kibosh on the practice of trading in fake or fraudulent reviews (it will occasionally remove fake or inappropriately incentivized reviews that it is made aware of), the search giant will probably not be able to ignore the problem forever.
 And that means that the days of attorneys gaining an advantage by relying on fake reviews to inflate the public perception of their law firms are likely numbered.

 Not Only Are Fake Reviews Unethical, They’re Also Illegal

-When an attorney sees a competitor getting ahead online by engaging in black tactics like purchasing fake reviews, they can be tempted to engage in such practices themselves (in poker parlance, this is referred to as going on ‘tilt’).
+When an attorney sees a competitor getting ahead online by engaging in black hat tactics like purchasing fake reviews, they can be tempted to engage in such practices themselves, or to look the other way as a marketing agency does it for them.

 Even a simple quid-pro-quo exchange of reviews by attorney peers could be considered a violation of both FTC regulations and legal ethical guidelines.
 And no law firm wants to be on the receiving end of an FTC fine that can reach into six-figures while also drawing unwanted media attention to the firm’s unethical advertising practices.